said253/OTHO_Dashboard_26/README.md

   # Visualize Migration Flow Map

-  This is a code bundle for Visualize Migration Flow Map (Copy).
+  This is a code bundle for Visualize Migration Flow Map.
 The original project is available at https://www.figma.com/design/lDIO3jydA7L0J2C55e8iqf/Visualize-Migration-Flow-Map--Copy-.

   ## Running the code